-The state of Pennsylvania exempts all clothing sales from sales tax except for formal wear, sporting equipment, and anything made with or in imitation of fur.
+Pennsylvania tax on clothing tax are fairly generous.
+The state exempts all clothing sales from sales tax except for formal wear, sporting equipment, and anything made with or in imitation of fur.

-Vermont offers a blanket exemption for clothing sales, with the exception of sporting equipment and apparel, protective equipment, and accessories.
+Vermont sales tax on clothing has a blanket exemption for all items except sporting equipment and apparel, protective equipment, and accessories.

 States Offering Sales Tax Holidays on Apparel

 While no other states offer broad exemptions from sales tax on clothing and footwear, there are 15 states in which sales tax holidays are observed for several weeks each year.
+Typically this is during back-to-school sales tax holidays.
 These include:

 - New Mexico